Skip to main content

 GX Cloud components

-• GX Cloud data storage - Stores your Data Source, Data Asset, Expectation Suite, and Checkpoint configurations and your Validation run histories and Data Asset descriptive metrics.
+• GX Cloud data storage - Stores your organization's Data Source, Data Asset, Expectation Suite, and Checkpoint configurations and your organization's Validation run histories and Data Asset descriptive metrics.

-• GX Cloud web UI - Manages and validates your data without running Python code, and provides shared visibility into your Validation Results and Checkpoint run history.
+• GX Cloud web UI - A web interface that allows you to manage and validate your organization's data quality without running Python code and enables shared visibility into your organization's Validation Results and Checkpoint run history.
 It's browser- and platform-independent.

 • GX Cloud API - Provides a REST API to programmatically access and manage GX Cloud data and configurations.
 Both the GX open source software (OSS) client and the GX Agent use the GX Cloud API to query data from and send data to GX Cloud.
-Documentation for the GX Cloud API is not currently available, and it is not yet intended for use outside the GX OSS client.
+Documentation for the GX Cloud API is not currently available, and it is not yet intended for use outside the GX OSS client and the GX Agent.

-• GX Cloud message broker - Enables communication between GX Cloud and your local GX Agent.
+• GX Cloud message broker - Enables communication between GX Cloud and the GX Agent.

-• GX OSS client - The Python library that powers GX Cloud and provides a Python client for GX Cloud when you're using GX OSS locally.
-GX OSS contains the logic needed to test and document your data, and you can also use it to create, manage, and interact with GX Cloud components.
+• GX OSS client - The Python library that powers GX Cloud and provides a Python client for programmatic access to GX Cloud.
+GX OSS contains the logic needed to test and document your organization's data, and you can also use it to create, manage, and interact with GX Cloud components.

-• GX Agent - A utility that runs locally in your environment.
-When it's running, the GX Agent can receive tasks generated from the GX Cloud web UI, such as running a Checkpoint or fetching Column Descriptive Metrics, and execute these tasks against your Data Assets.
+• GX Agent - A utility that runs in your organization's deployment environment.
+While running, the GX Agent can receive tasks generated from the GX Cloud web UI, such as running a Checkpoint or fetching Metrics, and execute these tasks against your Data Assets.

 GX Cloud deployment patterns

 GX Cloud deployments can be tailored to meet your specific business requirements.
-The following factors determine what deployment pattern is best for your organization:
+How your data is accessed and how you want your users to interact with GX Cloud determine which deployment pattern and GX architectural components are suitable for your organization.

 Custom deployment patterns

 The deployment patterns described previously are not an exhaustive collection of the ways you can deploy GX Cloud.
-Instead, these patterns are meant to illustrate the building blocks of a GX Cloud deployment and how you can configure and connect those blocks to form a functioning data quality ecosystem.
+Instead, these patterns are meant to illustrate the building blocks of a GX Cloud deployment and how your organization can configure and connect those blocks to form a functioning data quality ecosystem.

-For example, you might opt to run and interact with the GX OSS client locally to define your Data Sources, Data Assets, Expectation Suites, and Checkpoints, run the GX OSS client in your Airflow pipeline to execute Checkpoints on a regular schedule, run the GX Agent locally as a Python program to fetch Data Asset metrics from the GX Cloud web UI, and access the GX Cloud web UI to view Validation and Checkpoint run histories.
+For example, you might opt to run and interact with the GX OSS client locally to define your Data Sources, Data Assets, Expectation Suites, and Checkpoints, run the GX OSS client in your Airflow pipeline to execute Checkpoints on a regular schedule, run the GX Agent in your production environment to fetch Data Asset metrics from the GX Cloud web UI, and access the GX Cloud web UI to view Validation and Checkpoint run histories.

 GX provides flexible, robust products that allow your organization to quickly deploy GX Cloud or GX OSS to fit your unique requirements.